John André: Arrest

 André later testified at his trial that the trio searched his boots for the purpose of robbing him.
-Whether or not this was true, the laws of New York at the time permitted the men to keep whatever property they might take from a Loyalist's person.
-Paulding suspected that André was a spy and took him to the Continental Army's frontline headquarters in Sands Mill, a hamlet within North Castle, New York, that was situated on the Connecticut border of Westchester County.
+Had it been true, the trio could have taken André's offer, the more so as the laws of New York's revolutionary government permitted the men to keep whatever property they might take from a Loyalist's person.
+The captors, however, brought him to the rest of the scouting party, and the group decided to take him to the Continental Army's frontline headquarters in Sands Mill, a hamlet within North Castle, New York, that was situated on the Connecticut border of Westchester County.
 At first, all went well for André: the post commandant, Lieutenant-Colonel John Jameson, unsure as to Arnold's role in André's mission, decided to send him back to Arnold's home close to West Point.
 However, Major Benjamin Tallmadge, head of Continental Army intelligence, arrived and was considerably more suspicious of Arnold's part in the episode.
 He persuaded Jameson to send a rider to bring André back.